Munjoy Hill: Education

 Beginning in 2006, the neighborhood was served by the East End Community School, which was built following the closure of Jack Elementary and Marada Adams schools.

 Parks

 Munjoy Hill is home to a number of parks.
 The Eastern Promenade is one of Portland's most scenic and highly used public spaces.
 Other parks include Fort Sumner Park (also called Standpipe Park) on North Street.
 The park is now privately owned, and the origin of the name is unknown.
-In the 1950s and '60s - perhaps earlier - neighbors referred to it as "Shailer Park", likely due to its being next door to Shailer School.
+In the 1950s and 1960s, or perhaps earlier, neighbors referred to it as "Shailer Park", likely due to its being next door to Shailer School.
 When publicly owned, it was officially Fort Sumner Park, named for the fort which had been located there.
 (The area at the end of North Street named erroneously on many maps as Fort Sumner Park is Loring Memorial Park.
-There was a stand pipe in the area, but it, and a reservoir, was located at the corner of North and Walnut Street where there are now apartments.)
+There was a standpipe in the area, but it, and a reservoir, was located at the corner of North and Walnut Street, where there are now apartments.)